Article: Meet the Maker: Sow Song

 Tell us how you embody the principles of sustainability and put the planet first?

 Throughout this interview, Tia has woven in how important sustainability is to Sow Song’s core principles.
 One of the main reasons she left the floral industry was the production of waste.
-So, in the fledgling year of Sow Song, Tia is making decisions to be as ethical as possible, within reason.
-Whether it’s the care that goes into choosing what metals she works with, working with what clients already have, to where and whom she sources the stones from.
-It’s a balance between real-world honest budgets with her clients, and her expert knowledge of the craft.
+So, in the first year of Sow Song, Tia is making decisions to be as ethical as possible, within reason.
+Whether that's the care that goes into choosing what metals she works with, working with what clients already have, or where and whom she sources the stones from.
+It’s a balance between real-world honest budgets and conversations with her clients, paired with her expert knowledge of the craft.
 The foundation of Sow Song is all about quality, not quantity.
 Each of these decisions is made with the intention that the jewellery she creates lasts for lifetimes, becoming their own heirlooms one day.

 What is the life that you dream for your jewelry pieces?

-Having somewhere wear their necklace and catch a glimpse in the mirror and feel connected to the person it came from.
-Or touch the print on a ring and be brought back to a memory.
-It’s all about connection.
+It's all about putting on the necklace, wearing it daily and catching a glimpse of your reflection in the mirror and feeling connected to the person it came from.
+Or touching the unique print on a ring and being brought back to a memory.
+This is meaningful connection.

 And while we often ask how our makers creations connect people to place, in this case, Tia’s jewellery connects people to each other and to memories.